pghalliday/OOOCode-Require/README.md

 ## Roadmap

-* Should only load and link the module once, subsequent calls to require should provide the same instance
+* Should cache modules in the filesystem using a managed cache
 - Should load and link modules from the passed in server location if not found in the repository structure
 - Should load and link modules from the passed in track if server cannot be reached